Concepts of signed graph coloring: Strong concepts for coloring signed graphs

+A very basic result on the circular chromatic number for graphs is that the infimum in its definition is actually a minimum.
+This is also true for signed graphs.
 In \cite{Circular} it is shown that the number of used colors in a smallest $(k,d)$-coloring can be bounded by a function of the order of the graph.
-Hence, as in the case of unsigned graphs, the circular chromatic number is a minimum.
+Hence, the circular chromatic number is a minimum.
 Therefore, if $\chi_c((G,\sigma)) = \frac{k}{d}$, then $(G,\sigma)$ has a $(k,d)$-coloring.